dgudenkov-foreign-languages-homework/homework/homework-173/page.md

     - They'd like to know what the mugger looked like?

     - Who am I speaking to, please?
-    - To who I am speaking, please?
+    - To whom I am speaking, please?

     - Could you tell him the news about the job losses?
-    - Do you mind me asking could you tell him the news about the job losses?
+    - Do you mind me asking you to tell him the news about the job losses?

     - Is there a cashpoint near here?
     - Do you know if there is a cashpoint near here?